To determine the level of sirolimus in the blood in order to establish a dosing regimen, maintain therapeutic levels, and detect toxic levels

 If the person is also taking other immunosuppressants or medications, then that person should work closely with their healthcare provider and transplant team to ensure that there is no potential interactions between the medications.

 Is there anything else I should know?

-Drugs that inhibit or accelerate the metabolism of sirolimus may affect blood levels.
-Be sure to tell you healthcare provider about any drugs or supplements you are taking.
+Drugs or food that inhibit or accelerate the metabolism of sirolimus may affect blood levels.
+Be sure to tell your healthcare provider about any drugs or supplements you are taking.
 Examples of drugs that can increase sirolimus blood levels include antifungal medications, clarithromycin, erythromycin, isoniazid, protease inhibitors, and quinidine.
-Examples of those that can decrease sirolimus levels include carbamazepine, phenobarbitol, phenytoin, rifampin and nafcillin.
-Grapefruit juice and herbal supplements such as St. John's Wort must be avoided while taking sirolimus.
+Examples of those that can decrease sirolimus levels include carbamazepine, phenobarbital, phenytoin, rifampin and nafcillin.
+Grapefruit juice and herbal supplements such as St. John's Wort should be avoided while taking sirolimus.

 People taking sirolimus should not alter their dose or the time that they take their dose without consulting their healthcare provider.
 Sirolimus should be taken consistently with respect to meals.
 Women should not become pregnant while taking sirolimus.
 Those considering pregnancy should talk to their health practitioner about associated risks.

 Sirolimus should not be used with certain drugs that weaken the immune system and increase risk of infection.
 These include voriconazole, natalizumab, and rituximab.
 People taking sirolimus should also talk to their healthcare provider before getting any vaccines.